-In summary, MARGO provides seasonal means for Northern Hemisphere winter (January, February, and March; JFM) and summer (July, August, and September; JAS), as well as annual means.
+In summary, MARGO provides seasonal means for Northern Hemisphere winter (January, February and March; JFM) and summer (July, August and September; JAS), as well as annual means.
 However, the data availability for each of the three temporal means (winter, summer, and annual) is different for each proxy type.
-Specifically, diatoms are just available for Southern Hemisphere summer; dinoflagellates, foraminifera, and Mg / Ca are available for the three temporal means; and $U{37}^{K'}$ values are only available as annual means.
+Specifically, diatoms are just available for Souther Hemisphere summer; dinoflagelates, foraminifera, and Mg/Ca are available for the three temporal means; and $U{37}^{K'}$ are only available as annual means.
 The observation errors are assumed uncorrelated, but each individual record in MARGO contains a specific uncertainty.
 Mapped into the SST space, the range of standard deviations in MARGO is within 0.79 and 4.87 °C, with relatively homogeneous uncertainty ranges among proxy types.
-Figure 3 shows the type and location of the proxy data.
-In addition to the locations and uncertainty, we emulated the temporal mean availability of the observations, with all temporal means calculated over the last 20 years of the integration
+Fig. 3 shows the type and location of the proxy data.
+In addition to the locations and uncertainty, we emulated the temporal mean availability of the observations, with all temporal means calculated over the last 20 yr of the integration time of the true simulation.
+Thus, the synthetic observations in the experiment, as well as those in MARGO, impose a less rectrictive constraint not only in areas in which observations are more sparse, but also in those locations for which just one season or just annual means are available.